-‘We started driving and the driver told me to sit up straight because there could be a lot of deep holes in the road.
+‘We started driving up to Kolukkumalai Teaplantation and the driver told me to sit up straight because there could be a lot of deep holes in the road.
 The jeep I was in wasn’t the latest one either.
 I was sitting on a chair where I could already see the cracks in the seat and I could feel the iron of the carcass of the chair sticking through it.’

 Exciting drive up Kolukkumalai Teaplantation